sabitertan/spfx-react-pnp-example/README.md

 Run `gulp serve`

-Test on you development environment, this example assumes you have:
+Test on your development environment, this example assumes you have:
  - a SP list named `PeopleList`
  - `PeopleList` have columns
    - `ID`